Calligraphy: History

-About 220 BCE, the emperor Qin Shi Huang, the first to conquer the entire Chinese basin, imposed several reforms, among them Li Si's character unification, which created a set of 3300 standardized Small Seal characters.
+About 220 BCE, the emperor Qin Shi Huang, the first to conquer the entire Chinese basin, imposed several reforms, among them Li Si's character unification, which created a set of 3300 standardized small seal characters.
 Despite the fact that the main writing implement of the time was already the brush, few papers survive from this period, and the main examples of this style are on steles.

-The Clerical script (隸書/隸书) (lì shū) which is more regularized, and in some ways similar to modern text, were also authorised under Qin Shi Huang.
+The clerical script (隸書/隸书) (lì shū) which was more regularized, and in some ways similar to modern text, was also authorised under Qin Shi Huang.

 Between clerical script and traditional regular script, there is another transitional type of calligraphic work called Wei Bei.
-It started during the North and South dynasties (420 to 589 CE) and ended before the Tang Dynasty (618–907).
+It started during the North and South dynasties (420 to 589 CE) and ended before the Tang dynasty (618–907).